 - Sign in to the interface and select the Projects menu option to access the Projects Management page.
 Any previously created projects will be listed here.

-- Click the button at the top of the page to open the Project creation dialog window.
+- Click the button at the top of the page and then the Create Project menu option to open the Create Project window.

 - To access more controls click the button.
 The following fields will present: